HOW TO OBTAIN A YOUTH CARD

-- Children under the age of 16 may obtain a card upon application by a parent or legal guardian.
+- Children under the age of 18 may obtain a card upon application by a parent or legal guardian.

 - The parent or legal guardian must have a card in good standing with no overdue items or outstanding bills, or the parent or legal guardian must obtain a card.

-- Parent or legal guardian and child must visit a library together to obtain a youth card.
+The parent or legal guardian and child must visit a library together to obtain a youth card.

 The parent or legal guardian must show a government-issued photo ID to register the child for a Youth card.

 Legal guardians are asked to show proof of guardianship.

 Privileges granted by the Youth card are identical to those of a Full Access adult card.